dozingpip/Jump_Man_Guy_Thing/README.md

-# Jump Man Guy Thing (by Steph Donnelly and Thomas Clinton)
+# Jump Man Guy Thing (by Pip Donnelly and Tiffany Clinton)

 Created as the final project for Computer Graphics (CSC406) in Fall 2017 at the University of Rhode Island.